← Reference Deep-Dives Reference Deep-Dive · 7 min read

 By Kevin, Founder & CEO

 CPG product launches succeed or fail based on how rigorously the concept is tested before it reaches the shelf.
-The most effective methodology is a four-stage gate system where concepts are tested iteratively across ideation, positioning, packaging, and pre-launch validation, with each stage designed to answer different questions at escalating levels of fidelity.
+The most effective concept testing methodology is a four-stage gate system where concepts are tested iteratively across ideation, positioning, packaging, and pre-launch validation, with each stage designed to answer different questions at escalating levels of fidelity.

 The core principle is that concept testing is not a single event.
 Companies that test only once before commercialization discover problems too late to fix them economically.
 Iterative testing catches issues when changes are still cheap, compresses the overall development timeline by reducing late-stage rework, and builds organizational confidence in launch decisions.
+For the full strategic framework this stage-gate process sits inside, see the complete concept testing guide.
+For the AI-moderation engine that makes rapid iteration economical, see the complete guide to AI customer interviews.

 Stage One: Ideation Screening